Warths/Rocksmith-Scene-Switcher/README.md

 # How to use ?

+Before using this software, you need to be sure about 3 things :
+- You have OBS WebSocket plugin installed in OBS Studio
+- You have Rocksniffer running with the API enabled
+- That OBS Studio is running (Well..
+Otherwise the Scene Switcher will manifest its displeasure)

 Go download the latest executable version on [the release section !](https://github.com/Warths/Rocksmith-Scene-Switcher/releases)

 Upon first opening of the program, a config.ini file will be created.
 You can change it, especialy the [Behaviour] section